skrey/yellow-extensions/command/README.md

 ## How to run a command

 Datenstrom Yellow offers commands that you run from within the installation folder.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php` followed by more arguments.
-You can test your website and do much more from the command line.
-[Learn more](https://developers.datenstrom.se/help/server-configuration#dynamic-website).
+You can create a static website and do much more from the command line.
+See example below.

 The plugin uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg to check links.